 1. First Response Time (FRT)

 FRT measures the duration of wait time for customers before they begin interaction with a human agent.
-The lower the FRT value generally means a better customer experience.
+A lower FRT value generally means a better customer experience.

 With the rise of using AI in business, voicebots are becoming more popular in outbound call centers.
 Some companies make use of automated dialing systems to maximize efficiency.
 However, the increased use of AI can have mixed results.